erpheus/sammy-google-analytics/README.md

 ## Usage

 Install Google Analytics to your site as you normally would.
-Be sure that the 'pageTracker' global variable exists.
+Be sure that the 'pageTracker' global variable exists (unless you are using analytics.js instead of ga.js.
+In that case no additional configuration is required).

 Then, simply add the plugin to your Sammy App and it will automatically track all of your routes in Google Analytics.
 They will appear as page views to the route's path.